airbytehq/airbyte/docs/integrations/sources/google-ads.md

 **Note**: Due to constraints from the Google Ads API, [metrics](https://developers.google.com/google-ads/api/fields/v9/metrics) cannot be requested for a manager account.
 Therefore, report streams are only available when pulling data from a non-manager account.

 **Note**: For incremental streams data is synced up to the previous day using your Google Ads account time zone.
 The reason is that Google Ads can filter data only by [date](https://developers.google.com/google-ads/api/fields/v9/ad_group_ad#segments.date) without time.
-Also, some report cannot load data in real time due to Google Ads [limitations](https://support.google.com/google-ads/answer/2544985?hl=en).
+Also, some reports cannot load data in real time due to Google Ads [limitations](https://support.google.com/google-ads/answer/2544985?hl=en).

 ## Understanding Google Ads Query Language